 The Archaeologist (Level 3) will join a dynamic team of professionals within the Archaeology Department of Inlailawatash.
-The role contributes to management decisions to ensure efficient fulfillment of Inlailawatash project and client demands.
+The role contributes to a collaborative team lead by the Senior Archaeology Manger to ensure efficient fulfillment of Inlailawatash project and client demands.
 The position requires that the candidate have both field director and HCA S.12.2 and 12.4 permit holder status for Coastal British Columbia.
 Permit-holder status in the Interior Plateau and the Subarctic/Boreal Forest is an asset.
-The commitment will be full-time at 35 hours per week, with overtime and travel outside of the Lower Mainland expected for some projects.
-Compensation will be commensurate with experience and education.
+Compensation will be commensurate with experience.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Providing updates regarding project management portfolio, financial summaries, and overall direction for ILP Archaeology.
+- Provide updates regarding project management portfolio, financial summaries, and overall direction for Inlailawatash Archaeology to the Senior Manager.